henriksson-lab/genepub/README.md

 ### Reproducing

 The features are produced in feature_summarize.R.
 The smaller input files are already in the input/-folder.
 Bigger files need to be downloaded.
 There are files in this directory describing this process.
 The generated features are otherwise provided with the paper supplementary.
+Some of the input files need to be processed with the Java code provided

 The linear model is provided in model_linear.R - it also has some rendering for the nonlinear models.